marqo-ai/marqo/examples/MultiModalSearch/article.md

 ### 2.7 Ranking with other signals

-We can also rank with other signals, not just the similarity.
+In addition to curating the search with the methods outlined above, we can modify the similairty score to allow ranking with other signals.
 For example document specific values can be used to multiply or bias the vector similarity score.
-This allows for things like previous sales or popularity to impact the ranking.
-In the example below, we have calculated an [aesthetic score](https://github.com/LAION-AI/aesthetic-predictor) and we can bias the score using this document (but query independent) field.
+This allows for document specific concepts like overall popularity to impact the ranking.
+Below is the regular query and search results based on vector similiarty alone:

 ```python
 query = {"yellow handbag":1.0}